 - 1. Develop (with input from the Solo community) and manage the supplemental rules for the KCR Solo Events. - 2.
-Appoint the KCR Solo Director (who may or may not be a member of SAC). - 3.
-Approve the KCR Solo Director's appointees for the specialty chiefs (e.g. Safety, Equipment, Timing and Scoring, Registration, etc.). - 4.
+Appoint the KCR Solo Chair for approval by the BOD. - 3.
+Approve the KCR Solo Chair's appointees for the specialty chiefs (e.g. Safety, Equipment, Timing and Scoring, Registration, etc.). - 4.
 Hold an "Annual Solo Meeting".
 It is recommended that the agenda for this meeting would include reviewing and approving the Supplemental Rules, and an open floor would be available for member comments.
 It is suggested this meeting could be held in the Winter/Spring before the local Autocross season starts. - 5.
 Hold SAC meetings on a regular basis with an agenda published in advance and available for the Solo community to review.
 It is recommended that SAC meetings should be open to the Solo Community.
 A quorum for an SAC meeting is 3 SAC members. - 6.
 Report to the KCR BOD the status and activities of the KCR Solo Program.
 One or more delegate(s) of the SAC should attend the monthly KCR BOD meeting (currently scheduled on the last Tuesday of the month). - 7.
-Form a SAC Nominating committee in September/October to recruit and qualify a slate of candidates for the upcoming KCR elections SAC Ballot. - 8.
+Form an SAC Nominating committee in September/October to recruit and qualify a slate of candidates for the upcoming KCR elections SAC Ballot. - 8.
 Manage/oversee the maintenance and/or upkeep of KCR Solo equipment.